webpack/webpack.js.org/content/plugins/loader-options-plugin.md

 ## Usage

-Here's a simple example of how this plugin might be used:
+Here's an example of how this plugin might be used:

 ```javascript
 new webpack.LoaderOptionsPlugin({